catherinesmiley/sinatra-restaurants/README.md

 Installation

-Install this app by typing the below into your terminal:

-$ gem install sinatra-restaurants

-You can also clone this repo with SSH or HTTPS from https://github.com/catherinesmiley/sinatra-restaurants and open it by typing the below into your terminal:
+You can clone this repo with SSH or HTTPS from https://github.com/catherinesmiley/sinatra-restaurants and open it by typing the below into your terminal:

 $ git clone <paste the copied text here>